 A feminine brand might use a soft pink colored tablecloth and repeat the color throughout the space.
 Their signage may use a script font and be displayed in scroll picture frames.
 Display props should be light and feminine as well and there may even be a bouquet of fresh flowers on the table.
 When you apply your brand’s look and feel to each element of your display, you create a visual block of color or style in a room full of booths, which helps you stand apart.

-My FREE 5 DAYS TO A STANDOUT DISPLAY will walk you through each of the elements that makes an attractive (to your ideal customer) display and one that not only attracts shoppers but also converts them into buyers.
+I’ll walk you through each of the elements that makes an attractive (to your ideal customer) display and one that not only attracts craft show shoppers but also converts them into buyers.
 Read a bit more about the challenge here or jump right in and sign up for free below!

 Imagine walking up to a table selling jewelry.
 Bracelets are piled into bowls, earrings are hanging off re-purposed household items; a painted cheese grater, a meshed metal garbage can and some chicken wire stapled into a frame.
 The necklaces are sitting flat on the table or hanging off more re-purposed items such as vases and wine bottles.
 There are hundreds of different rings, bracelets, earrings and necklaces to shop through.
 When an item is sold, the vendor places it into a brown paper lunch bag and folds down the top.

 How much would you be expecting the pieces to be?